linkdotnet/Blog/Readme.md

 ```

 ### Disqus
-For disqus you only need the shortname (site-name) which you can find for example under your [home-tab](https://disqus.com/home/).
+For disqus you only need the short name (site-name) which you can find for example under your [home-tab](https://disqus.com/home/).

 ## Authorization
 There is only one real mechanism enabled via Auth0.
 For more information go to: https://auth0.com/docs/applications

-The main advantage of Auth0 is the easy configurable dashboard on their website.
+The main advantage of Auth0 is the easily configurable dashboard on their website.

 For testing purposes you can use `services.UseDummyAuthentication();`.
 This allows every user, who presses Login, to be logged in.

 ## Donations
 The blog software allows you to integrate via different micro-transaction services.
-The following chapter will show you how to setup donations.
+The following chapter will show you how to set up donations.

 ### Ko-fi
-You can use [Ko-fi](https://Ko-fi.com/) as payment service to receive donations.
-To aquire the `KofiToken` as seen in the config above, head to [wdigets page](https://Ko-fi.com/manage/widgets), click on "Ko-fi Button".
+You can use [Ko-fi](https://Ko-fi.com/) as a payment service to receive donations.
+To acquire the `KofiToken` as seen in the config above, head to [widgets page](https://Ko-fi.com/manage/widgets), click on "Ko-fi Button".
 Now choose "Image" as type.
 In the field below under `Copy & Paste Code` you see an `<a href='https://ko-fi.com/XYZ'` tag.
 Just take the `XYZ` part and put it into `KofiToken`.

 ### GitHub Sponsor
-Enables the usage of [GitHub Sponsors](https://github.com/sponsors) as payment service to receive donations.
+Enables the usage of [GitHub Sponsors](https://github.com/sponsors) as a payment service to receive donations.
 Only pass in your username.
 The button will use the following url: `https://github.com/sponsors/{your-user-name}`.

 ## Search Engine Optimization (SEO)
 The blog includes some of the most important tags to get indexed by a crawler.
-Furthermore some aspects of the Open Graph specification are implemented.
+Furthermore, some aspects of the Open Graph specification are implemented.

 ### Robots.txt
 In the wwwroot/ you can find a default robots.txt.
-It allows that the site gets completely indexed.
-If you want to tweak that behavior feel free.
+It allows the site gets completely indexed.
+If you want to tweak that behavior - feel free.
-Also you can provide a sitemap.xml to get a better ranking.
+Also, you can provide a sitemap.xml to get a better ranking.
 The blog can create a sitemap.xml on its own.
-For that login and click on the `Admin` button in the navigation bar and afterwards on `Sitemap`.
+For that log in and click on the `Admin` button in the navigation bar and afterward on `Sitemap`.
 There you can let the blog create a new one for you.
-This is especially helpful after you created a new blog post to make easier for indexer like Google.
+This is especially helpful after you created a new blog post to make it easier for indexers like Google.

 ### Open Graph Tags
 To get better results when for example shared via LinkedIn some of the `<meta property="og:tag">` tags are implemented.